ritik780/ritik780/README.md

 <h2 align="left">Hi 👋!
-My name is Ritik and I'm a Web developer by heart and a programmer by mind, from Nahan,Himachal Pradesh</h2>
+My name is Ritik and I'm a Web developer by heart❤️ and a programmer by mind🧠, from Nahan,Himachal Pradesh</h2>

 ###